 As mentioned elsewhere in this Chapter, Public Act 99-0906 removed statutory provisions requiring the inclusion of incremental energy efficiency programs from the IPA's annual procurement plans and moves the Agency's planning related to renewable energy to a separate Long-Term Renewable Resources Procurement Plan.
-Specifically, Public Act 99-0906 modified Section 16-111.5B's incremental energy efficiency requirements to make clear that such requirements apply only to "[p]rocurement plans prepared and filed . . . during the years 2012 through 2015."67 While an extension was offered for "programs and measures approved . . . for the period June 1, 2016 through May 31, 2017,"68 even programs initially included in the IPA's 2017 Plan (which would start with the June 1, 2017 through May 31, 2018 delivery year) were deemed "void."69
+Specifically, Public Act 99-0906 modified Section 16-111.5B's incremental energy efficiency requirements to make clear that such requirements apply only to "[p]rocurement plans prepared and filed . . . during the years 2012 through 2015."
+While an extension was offered for "programs and measures approved . . . for the period June 1, 2016 through May 31, 2017," even programs initially included in the IPA's 2017 Plan (which would start with the June 1, 2017 through May 31, 2018 delivery year) were deemed "void."

 While the IPA no longer has obligations related to energy efficiency in its Procurement Plans through these changes, it now carries enhanced responsibility and jurisdiction with respect to renewable energy resource procurement.
-Under changes made to Section 1-75(c) of the IPA Act and Section 16-111.5 of the PUA, the Agency's responsibility for renewable energy resource procurement is transitioning from meeting percentage-
+Under changes made to Section 1-75(c) of the IPA Act and Section 16-111.5 of the PUA, the Agency's responsibility for renewable energy resource procurement is transitioning from meeting percentage-based renewables requirements applicable to eligible retail customer load to meeting similar percentage-based requirements for all retail customer load.
+As part of this transition, the IPA is now tasked with developing a separate Long-Term Renewable Resources Procurement Plan through which it proposes procurements and

 '''

-58 20 ILCS 3855/1-75(d).
+58 20 ILCS 3855/1-75(d)(1).

 '''

-59 20 ILCS 3855/1-75(d)(1).
+61 20 ILCS 3855/1-75(d)(5).

-^{60 20} ILCS 3855/1-10.
+ILCS 3855/1-10.